google/zetasql/docs/functions-and-operators.md

 When using `PARSE_TIME`, keep the following in mind:

 + **Unspecified fields.** Any unspecified field is initialized from `00:00:00.0`.
 For instance, if `seconds` is unspecified then it defaults to `00`, and so on.
 + **Whitespace.** One or more consecutive white spaces in the format string matches zero or more consecutive white spaces in the `TIME` string.
 In addition, leading and trailing white spaces in the `TIME` string are always allowed, even if they are not in the format string.
 + **Format precedence.** When two (or more) format elements have overlapping information, the last one generally overrides any earlier ones.
++ **Format divergence.** `%p` can be used with `am`, `AM`, `pm`, and `PM`.

 **Return Data Type**